|

 ASHLEIGH:

-Feminine variant of English unisex Ashley,
+Feminine variant spelling of English unisex Ashley,

 meaning "ash-tree